platipodium/vinos/doc/joss/paper.md

 The user `interface` provides an interactive environment, perusing all NetLogo's graphical features.
 Informational elements include a (georeferenced) map `view`, and several histograms and temporal scatter panels.
 Interactive elements include `switches` for toggling information on and off, `choosers` to toggle which information to show, `buttons` to control the simulation and `sliders` to adjust boundary conditions, such as the oil price.

 # Notable programming and software development features

+This NetLogo model is a showcase of the integrated use of several extensions to the base language, featuring, amongst other

+- reading and writing of tabular data (`csv` extension),
+- import and export of Geographical Information System layers, both ESRII raster `.asc` and vector shapefiles `.shp`, both as local data and interacting with Web Mapping Services and Web Feature Services, from different projections and converted from other file formats like NetCDF and geoTiff (using the `gis` extension and `python` preprocessing),
+- a real-time calendar using the `time` extension and both tick-based (daily model timestep) as well as discrete event scheduling for substepping.

 A notable programming feature is the integration of the legend with the `view`, a feature that is lacking from the default capabilities of NetLogo.
 There have been discussions on how to implement a legend using the `plot` element and using the `bitmap` extension [@Stackoverflow2018], but so far this is the only NetLogo model known to the authors implementing a legend with the `view` using NetLogo's intrinsic capabilities.